apicgg/vite-mern-template/README.md

 # vite-mern-template

-> Simple template for MERN stack with Vite and Redux Toolkit.
+> Simple opinionated template for MERN stack with Vite and Redux Toolkit.
 > This includes React+TypeScript with familiar configuration for vite.config.ts.

 This has been created with the official [Vite](https://vitejs.dev/) template (`npm create vite@latest`) and some extended setup.
 There are two separate folders for backend and frontend.
 The entry point for the backend is `server.js`.
 Thanks to [awesome-vite](https://github.com/vitejs/awesome-vite) for publishing this.